petroemil/Rx.Book/Draft.md

 And there are data sources, like an asynchronous method call, that you can still treat as an Rx stream, but you know that the service call will be triggered by your subscription to the (`FromAsync()`) observable stream.
 You know that any kind of event will only appear in the stream after you subscribed to it, because the subscription triggered the execution of the underlying logic that puts events in the stream.

 The aforementioned real-time data sources are called "Hot Observables", and the other group is called "Cold Observables".
-You can convert easily switch them around by introducing caching for a hot observable, or "broadcasting" the events from the source of a cold observable to all of its subscribers.
+You can easily switch them around by introducing caching for a hot observable, or "broadcasting" the events from the source of a cold observable to all of its subscribers.

 #### Creating hot observables